espocrm/documentation/docs/development/metadata/app-web-socket.md

 *string*

 A console [command](../../administration/commands.md) that will be used to check whether a topic is allowed for a user when they attempting to subscribe.
-Patameter placeholders starts with the colon `:`.
+Parameter placeholders starts with the colon `:`.
 The `userId` parameter contains a user ID.
 If access checking is not needed, omit this parameter.

 ## messagers